 ![]() |

-| Here in our garden Spirulino lives |
+Here in our garden Spirulino lives |

-His cage is upcycled (from a parrot?) and is a fair size.
+His cage is upcycled and a fair size.
 Perches installed by the Ungardener are real branches from the garden; perfect for polishing his beak clean after a nice juicy … He has cuttlefish, which are eagerly shared by his wild friends.
 They all eat wild bird seed.
 The friends get fed twice a day.
 Around 4 in the afternoon they line up in the ash tree like Christmas tree baubles, and complain vociferously if their dinner is late.
 Oy you, service!!!
 And Happy Hour is pretty deafening.

 ![]() |

-| with friends |
+with friends |

 ![]() |

-| lots of friends |
+lots of friends |

 ![]() |

-| dining out |
+dining out |

-| coming in to land.
+coming in to land.
 Look at that tail! |

 Our little bird spends his day in the ash tree, with lots of friends, and the odd enemy – who is greeted with screams of rage by his flock.
 When it is too hot, too cold, too wet, too windy – we move him to the verandah.
 On the edge with sun and the breeze thru his feathers, or tucked in the corner with the Ficus if the weather is fierce.
 Winter nights he is sheltered in the laundry.